BerniceTran/Grocery-List-Management/GroupProject/Docs/DesignDocumentTemplate.md

 [//]: # (This is just a comment - The interaction between the software and the items database -GroceryStoreDatabase- needs to be further defined on a lower level.
 As it stands we are using an imaginary database and have yet to properly implement the way the database would work.
 The design itself also does not reflect how the UI would be handled.)

-### 1.1 Assumptions
+### 1.1 Assumptions v1.2

-* The design assumes the items database is working and negligible in its implementation.
+* ~~The design assumes the items database is working and negligible in its implementation.~~
+* The design assumes a database will be developed that contains an exhaustive amount of common entities that a user would likely search for.
+This is to reduce insertion times for new data that needs to be added into the database.
+* There are dependencies between the groceryList, the Items, and the Users tables for our SQLite Database Design, we are assuming that these dependencies are resolvable and should not hinder the implementation progress of this design.
 * It assumes that the database is fully functional and can easily communicate between the software API and the database itself.
-* The design also assumes that there is enough budget to handle the implementation and design of a database in the case that the team needs to build a database.
+* The design also assumes that there is enough budget to handle the implementation and design of a database.
-* The design is assumed to work only for the Android platform, but can possibly be used for porting to other platforms in the future - which is not the team's main focus at the current time.
+* The design is assumed to work only for the Android platform, but can possibly be used for porting to other platforms in the future - which is still not the team's main focus at the current time.
+* The design assumes hardware should not be an issue for the user that is running this app.

-### 1.2 Constraints
+### 1.2 Constraints v1.2

 * The budget and time constraints imposed for the creation of the design could have caused a flaw somewhere that might have been overlooked.
 * As it stands however, the only constraints for the system are the platform to which the design is to be serving -which is the Android platform- and the implementation of the database that will be used with the software itself.
+* There can be physical constraints depending on the user's device itself, whereby their device may not contain enough storage to handle the app's features in question.

-### 1.3 System Environment
+### 1.3 System Environment v1.2

 * The hardware components the design is to be implemented on is for devices that are running the Android platform.
 * This primarily consists of hardware that belong to the mobile device group, including: